New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Introduction

-The Sandard-Model Extension (SME) is an effective field theory framework that catalogues the operators of LIV~\cite{Colladay:1996iz, Colladay:1998fq, Kostelecky:2003fs, Bailey:2006fd}.
-In the SME framework, one can derive the observational manifestations of LIV conveniently and systematically.
-The Lagrangian density in the SME contains both the Lorentz invariance terms and the Lorentz violation terms.
-A LIV term contains a LIV operator constructed from the contraction of a conventional tensor operator with a violating tensor coefficient, and can be cataloged with a specific mass dimension $d$ \citep{Kostelecky:2009zp, Kostelecky:2018yfa}.
+The Sandard-Model Extension (SME) is an effective field theory framework that catalogues the operators of LV~\cite{Colladay:1996iz, Colladay:1998fq, Kostelecky:2003fs, Bailey:2006fd}.
+In the SME framework, one can derive the observational manifestations of LV conveniently and systematically.
+The Lagrangian density in the SME contains both Lorentz \Reply{invariant} terms and Lorentz \Reply{violating} terms.
+A LV term contains a LV operator constructed from the contraction of a conventional tensor operator with a violating tensor coefficient, and can be cataloged with a specific mass dimension $d$\citep{Kostelecky:2009zp, Kostelecky:2018yfa}.
 Terms with a higher $d$ are considered to appear at higher energy scales, which means a higher order correction in general.
-In this study, we consider the minimal gravitational LIV cases corresponding to the mass-dimension $d=4$~\cite{Bailey:2006fd},
+In this study, we consider the minimal gravitational LV cases \Reply{where the the conventional field operators are constructed using the Riemann tensor, corresponding to the mass-dimension $d=4$~\cite{Bailey:2006fd}.
+The Lagrangian density can be written in terms of the trace-free components of Riemann tensor as,}